-Being a designer is a lot like being a musician.
-If you ask a musician what instrument they play, they might tell you they play guitar.
-They might not tell you they play different instruments, write music, record music, and pick up a different instrument to play depending on the needs of a song or event.
+Being a designer is like being a musician in many ways.
+When you ask a musician what instrument they play, they might say they play the guitar.
+But what they might not mention is that they're also skilled in playing different instruments, writing music, recording, and adapting to the needs of different songs or events.

-It's the same with being a designer.
+As a designer, it's the same for me.
 Am I a web designer?
-Yes.
+Absolutely.
 Am I a print designer?
-Yes.
+You bet.
 Am I a mobile app designer?
-Yes.
-Being able to play multiple design 'instruments' requires different skills.
-As a designer, I aways try to use the best tools I can for every project I work on.
+Yes, indeed.
+Being able to work across various design 'instruments' demands different skills, and I love the challenge.

 Whether I'm designing for digital platforms or print media, I use the same creative toolkit to establish visual hierarchy, connect elements, and guide viewers' attention.
 My aim is always to communicate visually, leading the viewer through what they should see first, second, and so on, and to prompt them to take action.
 I'm passionate about how a well-crafted UI can enhance the user experience and make a lasting impact.

 Design is not just what it looks like and feels like.
 Design is how it works.

 - Steve Jobs